canonical/core-base/SECURITY.md

 ## What qualifies as a security issue

-Security vulnerability that apply to packages in the Jammy archives also shipped by the core22 snap.
+Security vulnerabilities that apply to packages in the Ubuntu 22.04 LTS archives also shipped by the core22 snap.
 Any vulnerability that allows the core22 snap to interfere outside of the intended restrictions also qualifies as a security issue, including vulnerabilities that allows an unprivileged user on the local system to escalate privileges or cause a